All Episodes

 No, I don't subscribe to the theory.

-I'm just mentioning new theory.
+I'm just mentioning you the theory.

-She was on a syndicated radio show that nobody hears, which is why we're going to play you the soundbite, called News One Now.
+Mrs. Obama, Mrs. Barack Hussein-O, the lovely Muchel My Bell Obama, has picked up on that theme of vote for a Democrat today or else she was on a syndicated radio show that nobody hears, which is why we're going to play you the soundbite called News One Now.

-And the host was Roland Martin, the Cherubic round faced former CNN host.
+And the host was Roland Martin, the cherubic, round-faced former CNN host.

-And during the interview, Mrs. Obama, Mrs. Barack Hussein Oh, first lady of the United States, had this to say about the election today.
+And during the interview, Mrs. Obama, Mrs. Barack Hussein-Oh, First Lady of the United States, had this to say about the election today.

 That's my message to voters.